carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 >
 > Suppose you would like to compare the microbiome of sintomatic vs asintomatic pacients in certain disease.
 > Which type or metagenomics would you choose?
-> If you would to investigate variation of a certain gene in a microorganisms community would you use Amplicon
+> If you were to investigate variation of a certain gene in a microorganisms community would you use amplicon
 > or shotgun metagenomics?
-> In which cases would you use Shotgun metagenomics?
+> In which cases would you use shotgun metagenomics?
 {: .discussion}